prof-rossetti/georgetown-opim-243-201901/notes/ethics.md

   + **Ransomware** - cripples computer systems and demands a ransom in return for restoring the systems to normal operations

 Recent malware attacks in the news:

+> Arizona Beverages, one of the largest beverage suppliers in the U.S., is recovering after a massive ransomware attack last month, TechCrunch has learned.
+>
+> The company, famous for its iced tea beverages, is still rebuilding its network almost two weeks after the attack hit, wiping hundreds of Windows computers and servers and effectively shutting down sales operations for days until incident response was called in, according to a person familiar with the matter.
+>
+> More than 200 servers and networked computers displayed the same message: "Your network was hacked and encrypted."
+The company’s name was in the ransom note, indicating a targeted attack...
+The ransom note asked to email the attacker "to get the ransom amount." - [TechCrunch](https://techcrunch.com/2019/04/02/arizona-beverages-ransomware/) on April 2, 2019

 > Last Friday, the City of Atlanta was struck by a ransomware attack that took much of the city's internal and external services offline.
 As of today, many of those services have been restored, but two public portals remain offline.
 On Saturday, the automated dispatch network for Baltimore's 911 system was also taken offline by an apparent ransomware attack.
 And yesterday, Boeing's Charleston facility—which manufactures components for Boeing's 777 and other commercial jets, and for the Air Force's KC-46 tanker—was struck by what was initially reported to be WannaCry malware. - [Ars Technica](https://arstechnica.com/information-technology/2018/03/baltimores-911-system-boeing-join-atlanta-in-week-of-crypto-malware-outbreaks/) on March 29, 2018